haacked/haacked.com/_posts/2022/2022-07-25-lessons-from-the-pivot.md

 ## Lesson: Hire great people

 One of our saving graces is we've been very fortunate in our early hiring.
 In the areas where I'm weak, we have folks who are superstars.
 At this stage of our company, every person we hire has a huge impact on the company.
 If we hadn't brought in these amazing people, I think we'd have failed already.

+If you are setting out to build your own startup, I hope there's at least something in this post that resonates with you.
+And if you're giving Abbot a try, I hope it give you some insight into the sweat, tears, and love we've put in to build it.
+Take care!